Rights group: Taliban unlawfully killed 13 ethnic Hazaras

-CAIRO (AP) — Taliban forces unlawfully killed 13 ethnic Hazaras, most of them Afghan soldiers who had surrendered to the insurgents, a prominent rights group said Tuesday.
+KABUL, Afghanistan (AP) — Taliban forces unlawfully killed 13 ethnic Hazaras, most of them Afghan soldiers who had surrendered to the insurgents, a prominent rights group said Tuesday.

 The killings took place in the village of Kahor in Daykundi province in central Afghanistan on Aug.
 30, according to an investigation by Amnesty International.
 Eleven of the victims were members of the Afghan national security forces and two were civilians, among them a 17-year-old girl.